What is an Adjustable-Rate Mortgage?

-Adjustable-rate mortgages are the stuff of nightmares for a lot of mortgage lenders and Realtors.
+Adjustable-rate mortgages were the stuff of nightmares for a lot of mortgage lenders and Realtors.
 In fact, anyone who was working in or near the real estate industry during the mortgage crisis of the mid 2000s is likely still irrationally afraid of these products.
 The truth is that they’re not all bad, if you’re paying attention, and they do serve a purpose for a certain subset of homeowners.

-You’ll find that adjustable-rate mortgages usually offer lower initial rates that are often locked in for anywhere from one to 10 years, giving you time to buy a home that you know won’t be your last, save some money on interest and maybe even gain a bit of equity in the meantime.
+You’ll find that adjustable-rate mortgages usually offer lower initial rates that are often locked in for anywhere from one to 10 years, giving you time to buy a home that you know won’t be your last, save some money on interest and maybe even gain a bit of home equity in the meantime.
 If you do decide to stay in your house long term, you can always try to refinance your adjustable rate mortgage into a fixed rate loan.

 Pros and Cons of Adjustable-Rate Mortgages